Rania Hassan combines knitting and painting to weave sculptural stories about our connections to time, place, and circumstance.

 I am fascinated by the connections we find in our everyday experiences.
 How do we think of our place in this world?
 How do we fit in it?

-This series started because of my fascination with knitting, love for painting, and intrigue in the community I’ve found online with knitters from around the world.
+This series started because of my fascination with knitting, love for painting, and intrigue in the community of women I instantly found myself connected to around the world.
 I think about how it links me to my mother, her mother, and all the generations of women who came before them.